 Find Your Activity!

-Use the interactive map below to find opportunities for physical activity in the Lewiston-Auburn area.
-Click on the box to the left of the map title, Physical Activity Opportunities, to filter your search results.
+Use the interactive map below to find opportunities for physical activity in Androscoggin County.
+Click on the box with the arrow to the left of the map title, Physical Activity Finder, to filter your search results.
 Click the box again to view the results.
 Click on the map icons to get location information.
 Location information will be updated in an ongoing manner.